 - The best time to visit popular islands like Mykonos and Santorini: May to June and September to October (you can visit Santorini in November and April too if you are not interested in swimming in the sea).

-- The best time to visit Athens: April to May and October to November for temperate weather and less tourists.
+- The best time to visit Athens: April to May and October to November for temperate weather and fewer tourists.

 - The best time to visit Greece if you want to save money: during the winter November to March (for larger islands and mainland Greece) or the shoulder season late May to the beginning of June and from late September to the middle of October (for the rest of the Greek isles).